Frequently Asked Questions

 What subjects are taught?

 All key learning areas in the Australian Curriculum are covered except for maths.
-However, we give suggestions for suitable math curriculums for you to purchase.
+However, we give suggestions for different math curriculum we like.
+If you would like to read about our curriculum approach look here.

 Why don’t you provide a maths program?